Posts Tagged ‘tablets’

 The future of mobile business and consumer apps

 Mobility is a must these days.
 Especially in the business world.
 Smart phones lead the way for mobile devices and now tablets seem to be the new trend.
 No business professional wants to lug around a lap top anymore, especially if they travel a lot.
-So the tablet has become a popular choice for the traveling business person.
-Not only are individuals choosing the tablet as their favorite mobile device, but big businesses are using them more as well.
-Since bigger businesses are using tablets, the need for more specified applications is growing as well.
-Enterprise application development is growing….
+So the tablet has become a popular choice for the… Continue reading The future of mobile business and consumer apps

 Are we ready for enterprise tablets?